mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 <!---->
 ![Humpback Road](/assets/jpg/forest-20210417.jpeg)<em><sup>Humpback Road, Mount Wells Regional Park</sup></em>

 I made my way through _Langford_ and eventually on to the shoulder of _Highway 14_.
 I turned off the highway on to _Kangaroo Road_; the southern half of _Kangaroo_ was downhill and an absolute blast to ride on a road bike.
-At that point, I was feeling good at that point and probably pushing on the pedals harder than I should have.
+At that point, I was feeling good and probably pushing on the pedals harder than I should have.

 Before leaving _Metchosin_, I rode west to the end of _William Head Road_ for a brief stop and to capture [this week's photo](javascript:flkty.select(2);).
 I had 90 minutes on the clock and a decision on for the next 90 minutes of saddle time.
 As I started to make my way back, I noticed my legs had stiffened again.
 <!---->